 Our responsibility is to express an opinion on these financial statements based on our audit.
-We conducted our audit in accordance with International Standards on Auditing.
-Those standards require that we comply with ethical requirements, and plan and perform the audit to obtain reasonable assurance that the financial statements are free from material misstatement.
+We conducted our audit in accordance with Standards on Auditing applicable in the Federation of Bosnia and Herzegovina.
+Those standards require that we comply with ethical requirements, and plan and perform the audit to obtain reasonable assurance that the financial statements are free from material misstatestatements, whether due to fraud or error.

-An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
-The procedures selected depend on the auditor's judgement, including the assessment of risks of material misstatement of the financial statements, whether due to fraud or error.
 In making those risk assessments, the auditor considers internal controls relevant to the Bank's preparation of financial statements that give true and fair view in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Bank's internal controls.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.